English B EE Grading, Rubric Breakdown, and Markbands

 Criterion B: Knowledge and Understanding (6 marks)

-Common penalty: • Knowledge and understanding limited • Use of terminology and concepts unclear and limited
+Common penalty: - Knowledge and understanding of the literary text(s) and context are limited - Literary terminology and concepts are unclear, inaccurate, or limited

 Criterion C: Critical Thinking (12 marks)